ray-project/ray/doc/source/rllib-dev.rst

 The Model Catalog
 ~~~~~~~~~~~~~~~~~

-The Model Catalog is the mechanism for algorithms to get preprocessors, models, and action distributions for varying gym environments.
+The Model Catalog is the mechanism for algorithms to get canonical preprocessors, models, and action distributions for varying gym environments.
 It enables sharing of these components across different algorithms.

 .. autoclass:: ray.rllib.models.ModelCatalog
     :members: